wariocore/ADHD-Study-Widget/README.md

 * Make a toggle that lets the user see how many points they have?

 # NOTES
+Mac users will need to bypass Gatekeeper to run.
 Code was initially based off of spaghettiSyntax's Desktop Pet Godot tutorial: https://github.com/spaghettiSyntax/DesktopPet<br>
 This probably won't help very much if you don't have ADHD or are on ADHD meds while using it.<br>
 All art is drawn by me.
 The widget's name is Buddy!